Smooth Min-Max Monotonic Networks: Abstract

 \section{Abstract}

 Monotonicity constraints are powerful regularizers in statistical modelling.
-They can support fairness in computer supported decision making and increase plausibility in data-driven scientific models.
-The seminal min-max (MM) neural network architecture ensures monotonicity, but often gets stuck in undesired local optima during training because of vanishing gradients.
-We propose a simple modification of the MM network using strictly-increasing smooth non-linearities that alleviates this problem.
+They can support fairness in computer-aided decision making and increase plausibility in data-driven scientific models.
+The seminal min-max (MM) neural network architecture ensures monotonicity, but often gets stuck in undesired local optima during training because of partial derivatives of the MM nonlinearities being zero.
+We propose a simple modification of the MM network using strictly-increasing smooth minimum and maximum functions that alleviates this problem.
 The resulting smooth min-max (SMM) network module inherits the asymptotic approximation properties from the MM architecture.
 It can be used within larger deep learning systems trained end-to-end.
-The SMM module is considerably simpler and less computationally demanding than state-of-the-art neural networks for monotonic modelling.
-Still, in our experiments, it compared favorably to alternative neural and non-neural approaches in terms of generalization performance.
+The SMM module is conceptually simple and computationally less demanding than state-of-the-art neural networks for monotonic modelling.
+Our experiments show that this does not come with a loss in generalization performance compared to alternative neural and non-neural approaches.